 With CoastSnap everyone can be a scientist – it's as easy as snap, share, see.

-The coast is a naturally dynamic environment.
+The coast is a naturally changing environment.

 Climate change also drives change in our coastlines by causing sea levels to rise and increasing the frequency and severity of storm events.

-To help understand our dynamic coastlines we are working with Environment Canterbury and the University of Canterbury to deliver the CoastSnap project in Christchurch.
+To help understand our changing coastlines, we are working with Environment Canterbury and the University of Canterbury to deliver the CoastSnap project in Christchurch.
+CoastSnap is a community science initiative designed by the Water Research laboratory at the University of New South Wales in Australia.

 Contributing to coastal science is as easy as snap, share, see.
 Simply travel to a CoastSnap location and follow the instructions below.